-- tights down to the ankles, over or under the leotard - small decorations on the competition dress /skirt (such as ribbons, rhinestones, rosettes etc.), which must always be aesthetic and not disturb the execution of the routine - skin colored bandages and support tapes. - national emblems, logos which must be conformed to General Competition Rules (size max 30 square-cm).
-Emblems can be situated on the upper left arm or on left hip area on the competition dress.
+- tights down to the ankles, over or under the leotard - small decorations on the competition dress /skirt (such as ribbons, rhinestones, rosettes etc.), which must always be aesthetic and not disturb the execution of the routine - skin-colored bandages and support tapes. - national emblems, logos which must be conformed to General Competition Rules (size max 30 square-cm).
+Emblems can be situated on the upper arm or on hip region on the competition dress.